Last Updated on January 10, 2021 by Paul Guzman

 - Plants are like people a good healthy plant will be less susceptible to diseases and bug infestations.

 - Try Neem Oil organic spray.
-The main ingredient contains neem oil seed pressed from the fruits and seeds of the neem tree (Azadirachta indica).
+The main ingredient contains neem oil seeds pressed from the fruits and seeds of the neem tree (Azadirachta indica).
 Read more about Neem Oil here.
 Make sure to saturate foliage and stems.

 - Spray organic Dormant oil in the early spring season.
 The dormant oil will suffocate insect eggs thus preventing them from hatching.